andresbravog/params_for/README.md

   protected

-  # Strong params delegated to ParamValidator::Fancy
+  # Strong params delegated to ParamsFor::Fancy
   # and memoized in @fancy_params var returned by this method
   #
   # @return [HashwithIndifferentAccess]